MuafiraThasni/Optimization-with-Python/README.md

 Problems  solved :
 ==================
+( I have changed the problems from the course a little bit, inorder to improve my learning skills and also to avoid the copyright issues )

-Optimization on how to install a fence in a garden
+1. Optimization on how to install a fence in a garden: A rectangular shaped garden has to be fenced.
+Find the maximum area that can be fenced by using a 150 m fence.
+The garden is already fenced at one side by using a rock wall.

 Route optimization problem